Bars with a View

-Here in Singapore, where it’s alfresco weather year-round, we’ve got rooftop bars and restaurants aplenty, which means you’ve got to make all sorts of tough decisions – like, how high you want to hang out during Happy Hour, and what kinds of views you’d like to accompany your cocktail and canapés, from skyscraper scenery to Singapore River sights.
+Living in Singapore means we enjoy alfresco weather year-round.
+Luckily, there are plenty of great rooftop bars and restaurants.
+You’ve just got to decide how high you want to hang out during Happy Hour, and what kinds of views you’d like to accompany your cocktail and canapés.
 To help you in your quest, we’ve rounded up some of the best rooftop bars in Singapore.
 Psst… If you’re looking for a spot for date night, check out our favourite romantic bars!

 Smoke and Mirrors

-This article first appeared in the August 2016 edition of Expat Living.
-You can purchase a copy for the full article, or Subscribe now so you never miss an issue!
+This article first appeared in the August 2021 edition of Expat Living.
+You can purchase the latest issue or subscribe, so you never miss a copy!